wix/stylable/packages/react-scripts/README.md

 $ yarn start
 ```

+> Note: due to recent changes with how create-react-app handles external customization, we are forced to lock our react-scripts package to an older version of create-react-app (v3.2.0).

 ## License
 Copyright (c) 2017 Wix.com Ltd. All Rights Reserved.
 Use of this source code is governed by an [MIT license](./LICENSE).